 Measles outbreak 2014

-The Centre of Disease Control (CDC) is warning Territorians to be alert for the symptoms of measles and to get immunised now if you are not immune.
+While the Centre of Disease Control (CDC) is still encouraging Territorians to be alert for the symptoms of measles, there has not been a case diagnosed in the NT since 12 March.

 Symptoms for measles include fever, cough, red itchy eyes and a runny nose and start 7 to 10 days after contact but can take up to 18 days to occur.
 These symptoms are followed 2 to 4 days later by signs of a red blotchy rash starting on the face and then becoming generalized.